 | Last updated

-A sex expert has revealed what it means if you regularly wake up with ‘morning wood’ - and it’s actually good news for your health.
+A sex expert has revealed what it means if you regularly wake up with ‘morning wood’ - and it turns out it’s actually pretty good news for your health.

 Speaking to the Sun, Kate explained that just because a bloke wakes up with an erect penis it doesn’t necessarily mean he’s turned on.

 It’s fairly normal for a man to wake up with morning wood and is actually a good sign.

 She explained: "Nocturnal penile tumescence (NPT) doesn't mean that a man has woken up turned on, or just had an erotic dream (although that may sometimes be the case).

 "It's actually a sign of healthy circulation and nervous system activity.”

 Men can actually experience between three to five erections every night and these will likely become noticeable when you wake up.

 Kate went on to warn blokes to keep an eye on their early morning downstairs movements as if they suddenly come to halt, you should pay a visit to your GP.

 "If these morning erections suddenly stop then it can be an indicator of an underlying health condition,” she added.
 “And it's worth discussing with your doctor."